1946 World Series: Game 7

 The run put the Cardinals ahead 4–3 and proved to be the winning run.
 Harry "The Cat" Brecheen had come out of the bullpen during Boston's rally in the eighth when the Red Sox had two men on base, and he gave up the double by DiMaggio that tied the game.
 Brecheen allowed two singles to start the ninth inning, but then retired the Red Sox without giving up a run, to record his third victory of the Series.

-Composite box
+Composite box score

 1946 World Series (4–3): St. Louis Cardinals (N.L.) over Boston Red Sox (A.L.)